Top Window Styles Homeowners Are Choosing in 2025

 Remove Window Treatments

 These include, curtains, blinds, and shades and will require them to be taken down before the work commences.
-These items may hinder the installation process and if left on the walls they are bound to be damaged in the process.
+These items can slow down the installation and may get damaged if left on the walls.

 Pull all window treatments off of the windows and set them aside until the other windows are glazed.
 If you have curtain rods or blinds which use screws to fix them in place, it will be important to remove them too.
 It also has the advantage of providing the installers with more working space.
 When you remove window treatments, you simply want to give the windows a chance not only to be safe from being damaged but also to have more free space for other people who work there.